-Figure 1. (a) Hardware architecture proposed by Jinlong Shi et al. [28], (b) experimental system.
+Figure 1. (a) Hardware architecture proposed by Jinlong Shi et al. [28]; (b) experimental system.

-Establishing the exact location of the device reference system referred to the global reference system, for each acquisition, is still a challenge.
+Establishing the exact location of the device reference system in relation to the global reference system, for each acquisition, is still a challenge.

 A. Paoli and A.V.
-Razionale [25] tackle the large hulls measurement by means a 6-axis robotic arm equipped with an optical scanner as end-effector.
-The robot can translate on a horizontal rail 12 m long and on a vertical rail 3 m long.
-The robotic system combined with an industrial laser station, Leica TDA 5006, assures the point clouds alignment by tracking the position of the tool center point (TCP) in the global reference frame.
-The need of a careful setting for the position of the laser station and the big size of the hulls are the major limits of this system.
-Moreover, it requires object movements to perform the full acquisition.
+Razionale [25] tackle the measurement of large hulls by means of a six-axis robotic arm equipped with an optical scanner as an end effector.
+The robot can be translated onto a horizontal rail 12 m long and a vertical rail 3 m long.
+The robotic system, combined with an industrial laser station (Leica TDA 5006), ensures the alignment of the point clouds by tracking the position of the tool centre point (TCP) in the global reference frame.
+The need for a careful setting for the position of the laser station and the large size of the hulls are the major limitations of this system.
+Moreover, it requires object movement to perform the full acquisition.

-Barone et al. [26] propose a methodology to automatically align point clouds in 3D environment.
-They have developed a system which integrates a full field optical scanner and a stereo vision system.
+Barone et al. [26] propose a methodology to automatically align point clouds in a 3D environment.
+They have developed a system that integrates a full-field optical scanner and a stereo vision system.
 The stereo vision system tracks the optical scanner by means of retro-reflective infrared markers rigidly fixed to the scanner.
 However, the system operates within a limited working volume due to the tracking system.
-The performances of this system are indeed related to the visibility of the markers and to the camera view.
+The performance of this system is linked to the visibility of the markers and to the camera view.

-Hui Du et al. [27] develop a large-scale 3D scanning system which combines a six-axis robotic arm, a laser tracker and a binocular structured light scanner.
-The robot, with the scanner as end-effector, moves through planned discrete positions allowing the scanner to acquire the 3D point clouds of the corresponding regions.
+Hui Du et al. [27] have developed a large-scale 3D scanning system that combines a six-axis robotic arm, a laser tracker and a binocular-structured light scanner.
+The robot, with the scanner as the end effector, moves through the planned discrete positions allowing the scanner to acquire the 3D point clouds of the corresponding regions.
 This system is more advanced than the one described in [25], but it still requires a laser station to track the scanner coordinates in the global reference system.

-Jinlong Shi et al. [28] propose a method to measure large-size object based on the integration between a 3D scanner and a laser rangefinder.
-The scanner is assembled on a robotic arm which is able to slide along a guide rail (Figure 1).
-The partial sections of the target object are acquired consecutively by the scanner which, jointly with the robotic arm, moves forward on the guide rail.
+Jinlong Shi et al. [28] propose a method to measure large-sized objects based on the integration of a 3D scanner with a laser rangefinder.
+The scanner is assembled on a robotic arm that is able to slide along a guide rail (Figure 1).
+The partial sections of the target object are acquired consecutively by the scanner, which, together with the robotic arm, moves forward on the guide rail.
 The laser rangefinder, rigidly fixed on the scanner, locates its position in the global frame.

-The solutions described above have clear drawbacks: (i) tracking space is limited and usually requires additional component (e.g. laser station); (ii) all systems are characterized by big size; (iii) they have been developed to mainly perform external shape acquisition.
+The solutions described above have clear drawbacks: (i) the tracking space is limited and usually requires additional components (e.g. a laser station), (ii) all systems are characterised by their large size and (iii) they have been developed mainly to perform external shape acquisition.

-Accordingly, the present paper proposes an acquisition method based on an autonomous, small-size device able to self-locating.
-The aim of the device is to carry a scanning system for model digitalisation in order to enable easier change of position, and inner acquisition of the objects.
+Accordingly, the present paper proposes an acquisition method based on an autonomous, small-sized device able to self-locate.
+The aim of the device is to carry a scanning system for model digitalisation in order to enable an easier change of position and an inner acquisition of the objects.

-The device was designed and his performances were simulated [29]; then a low-cost prototype was developed [30].
-It faces the locating problem by using a sensor data fusion (SDF) [31] based on Kalman filter [32],[33].
+The device was first designed, and then its performance was simulated [29].
+Following this, a low-cost prototype was developed [30].
+It addresses the locating problem by using sensor data fusion (SDF) [31] based on a Kalman filter [32],[33].

-Kalman filter is a very common method for navigation problem [34].
-In the context of autonomous systems, the filter is commonly used to combine several sensor data in order to obtain a more accurate measurement than the original one from a single sensor [35].
+The Kalman filter is a very common method for addressing navigation problems [34].
+In the context of autonomous systems, the filter is commonly used to combine sensor data in order to obtain a more accurate measurement compared to the original one from a single sensor [35].